ilrg/ilrg.github.io/Pages/Data_Handling/Monitoring_Data_Excel.md

 brew update
 HOMEBREW_ACCEPT_EULA=Y brew install msodbcsql17 mssql-tools
 ```
-- for each set of data (each sheet), you need to:
+- For each set of data (each sheet), you need to:
-    - open a new sheet
+    - Open a new sheet
     - Go to Data > Get Data (Power Query) > From SQL Server ODBC
 ![MonitoringExcelOne](Data_Assets/MonitoringExcelOne.png)

-    - in the 'From ODBC' pop up, set the following:
+    - In the 'From ODBC' pop up, set the following:
         - Data source name (DSN): ilrg_fzs
         - Connection string (replace username and password with your credentials for the PostgreSQL database):
         ```